-As at 31 December 2023 and 2022, the Group's exposure to the risk of changes in market interest rates relates primarily to the Group's investments in debt securities being classified as financial assets at fair value through profit or loss, certain accounts receivable arising from securities margin clients with floating interest rates, cash at banks and bonds payable.
+As at 31 December 2024 and 2023, the Group's exposure to the risk of changes in market interest rates relates primarily to the Group's investments in debt securities being classified as financial assets at fair value through profit or loss, certain accounts receivable arising from securities margin clients with floating interest rates, cash at banks, loans from immediate holding company and bonds payable.
 The Group manages its interest rate exposures by assessing the potential impact arising from any interest rate movements based on interest rate level and outlook.
 The management will review the proportion of borrowings in floating rates and ensure they are within reasonable range.

-As at 31 December 2023 and 2022, the Group's investments in debt securities being classified as time deposits, financial assets at fair value through profit or loss and bonds payable bear fixed interest rates.
-Therefore, in the opinion of the directors, the interest rate risk arising from the debt securities and bonds payable are considered to be minimal.
+As at 31 December 2024 and 2023, the Group's investments in debt securities being classified as time deposits, financial assets at fair value through profit or loss, loans from immediate holding company and bonds payable bear fixed interest rates.
+Therefore, in the opinion of the directors, the interest rate risk arising from the debt securities, loans from immediate holding company and bonds payable are considered to be minimal.

-As at 31 December 2023, if the interest rate on the cash at bank is 50 basis points higher/lower, which was considered reasonably possible by management, with all other variables held constant, the loss after tax for the year of the Group would have decreased/increased by HK\$184,000 (2022: HK\$1,891,000) as a result of higher/lower interest income.
+As at 31 December 2024, if the interest rate on the cash at bank is 50 basis points higher/lower, which was considered reasonably possible by management, with all other variables held constant, the loss after tax for the year of the Group would have decreased/increased by HK\$23,000 (2023: HK\$184,000) as a result of higher/lower interest income.